Welcome to LycoTILL: a tomato mutant database

 The development of the mutant population was tailored for the application of TILLING technology but since during seed harvesting, each mutant family was kept separated at both the M1 and M2 generation, this new genetic resource is suitable both for reverse genetic analysis (TILLING) and forward genetic studies.

-Seeds of the M2 and M3 mutant families are available for distribution, on the basis of a cost recovery fee, and can be obtained upon the signing of a MTA document.
+Seeds of the M2 and M3 mutant families are available for distribution and can be obtained upon the signing of a MTA document.

 The Red Setter TILLING platform